MicrosoftLearning/AZ-2006-automate-azure-loadtesting-github-actions/Instructions/Labs/02-workflow-publish-azure.md

     az provider register --namespace Microsoft.Web
     ```

+1. Run the following command to generate a random name for the web app you deploy to Azure App Service.
+Copy and save the name the command outputs for use later in that lab.

+    ```
+    myAppName=az2006app$RANDOM
+    echo $myAppName
+    ```

 1. Retrieve your Azure subscription ID with the `az account show` command.
 This command produces JSON output, please copy and save the GUID in the `"id": <GUID>` field.
-This is needed to create the service principal.
+This is needed to create the service principal, and later in the lab.

 1. Create a service principal with the following `az ad sp` command.
 Replace `<SUBSCRIPTION-ID>` with the id you copied in the previous step.